The magnetic compass is the primary navigation aid for most light aeroplanes.

 Unless a drawing on the back of the DI cover is supplied, the student needs to memorise the correction factors.

 There are three methods to determine this.

-Firstly, the heading on which to start the roll-out can be calculated mentally by adding or subtracting the correction factor.
+First, the heading on which to start the roll out can be calculated mentally by adding or subtracting the correction factor.
 However, this not only requires an appreciation of whether to underturn or overturn but also depends on which way the turn is being made.
-For example, a turn onto north from 090 requires an overturn of 30 degrees to a roll-out heading of 330 (subtract 30), while a turn onto north from 270 will result in a required roll-out heading of 030 (add 30).
+For example, a turn onto north from 090 requires an overturn of 30 degrees to a roll out heading of 330 (subtract 30), while a turn onto north from 270 will result in a required roll out heading of 030 (add 30).

 The second method relies on the emphasis placed on the meaning of overturn and underturn.

 When the calculated heading to roll out on is seen under the lubber line, roll out smoothly.
 Anticipation of the heading by 3 degrees, given the roll out takes about one second, should allow for an accurate compass turn.
 Immediately choose a reference point on the horizon and fly on the reference point, wings level, and balanced.
-Give the compass time to settle, do not chase the heading.
+Give the compass time to settle – don't chase the heading.

 When reading the compass, ensure that the wings are level and that the aeroplane is in steady balanced flight, as these are the only conditions under which the compass will read accurately.

 Often the required heading will not have been achieved exactly, so minor corrections will need to be made using the 3 degrees per second rate one turn principle.

 One method is to reverse the sense.
 For example, if the required heading is left of the lubber line, turn right.
 This sounds simple but many students find this method confusing.